bergercookie/Pump3000/docs/index.rst

 Pump3000 is a GUI implementation for communicating with the Cavro XP3000 pump series.
 It was implemented in Python with the use of PySide.
 This guide should provide a way of setting up the software on your computer and give you a first taste on how to use it efficiently.
+For the source code or the .exe file click `here <http://www.github.com/bergercookie/Pump3000>`_

 Contents: